Pauloosie Keyootak – 8 days stranded in the Arctic

 Fortunately one of the things the group did right was tell someone where they were going and when they’d arrive, and after not checking in a search operation was mounted.
 The search area covered 3,500 square miles and involved several planes.

-Unfortunately the group had not only got lost, but had travelled in completely the wrong direction.
-Their target of Pangnirtung is around 185 miles north of Iqaluit, but the group were eventually found 99 miles south of Iqaluit.
-After a short trip to hospital the trio were released without losing a single pinky tip to frostbite.
+Unfortunately, the group had not only got lost but had traveled in completely the wrong direction.
+Their target of Pangnirtung is around 185 miles north of Iqaluit, but the group was eventually found 99 miles south of Iqaluit.
+After a short trip to the hospital, the trio was released without losing a single pinky tip to frostbite.